+The Parklands of Floyds Fork serves as stewards entrusted to preserve and sustain unexcelled parklands that reflect the needs and values of our whole community.
 The vision of The Parklands is to extend Olmsted’s legacy into the 21st century.
 Louisville has flourished as a gateway into the future because we understand that people feel more settled when they live amid the waterfalls hidden along our trails or the green-and-golden-rust panorama of the Kentucky landscape.
 Our urban park corridor belts the outskirts of Louisville right now, but as the city continues to grow, The Parklands will remain a haven where people can still enjoy foliage and clean air and a standard of living that’s second to none.

 The history of The Parklands began in the 1890s with Olmsted’s Louisville parks system, but his vision sprouted for a new century with the posing of a simple question: What can the present generation do that would have the same impact on Louisville as the Olmsted Generation?
 With Louisville’s boundaries extending well beyond the existing necklace of Olmstedian parks and parkways, 21st Century Parks, Inc. was founded in 2004 to build a park system that would serve the city’s residents by preserving the last undeveloped piece of Jefferson County.